vesper-framework/vesper/docs/typescript/getting-started.md

 If you don't have `tsc` available then simply install typescript compiler (`npm i typescript -g`).

-That's it, your app is ready!
+That's it, your app is up ready to serve your GraphQL client queries!

+### Working with application

-GraphStack provides you [GraphQL Playground](https://github.com/graphcool/graphql-playground) out of the box in the development mode, you can access it via:
+Scepter provides you a [GraphQL Playground](https://github.com/graphcool/graphql-playground) out of the box in the development mode, you can access it via:

 ```
 http://localhost:3000/playground